magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/architecture-and-components.md

 ## Concepts

-### Multitenancy
+### Multi-tenancy
 Vamp supports multiple tenants.
 Tenants can be different teams within a business division, different business divisions inside the same organization, or entirely different organizations.
 Each tenant's data is isolated and remains invisible to other tenants.

 ### Namespaces
-Vamp implements multitenancy using a two-level namespace model.
+Vamp implements multi-tenancy using a two-level namespace model.

 #### Organizations
+The first-level namespace is the organization and holds shared configuration.
+Settings such as password salts are always defined at the organization level.
+The settings for the persistent storage are also normally defined at the organization level.

 #### Environments

-### Role-based access control
+The second-level namespace is the environment.
+An environment typically represents part of a DTAP-pipeline (Development > Testing > Acceptance > Production).
+The container scheduler (kubernetes or marathon) is defined at the environment level.
+When a high degree of isolation is required, the dedicated persistent storage can be defined at the environment level.

+### Role-Based Access Control
-A tenant is a group of users who share access to a specific set of resources.
+A tenant can be thought of as a group of users who share access to a specific set of resources.
+Role-Based Access Control (RBAC) enables fine-grained access management for Vamp.
+Using RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.

 ### Workflows
+Vamp workflows are event-driven scripts or small applications that can be used to automate cloud-native deployment strategies, integrate with third-party service discovery registries or send notifications to interested parties, for example.
+Workflows can be run standalone or arranged into multi-stage pipelines.

 ### Gateways